Nigeria: 1999–present

 On 29 May 1999, Abubakar handed over power to the winner of the 1999 presidential election, former military ruler General Olusegun Obasanjo, as President of Nigeria.
-Obasanjo had been in prison under dictator Abacha.
-Obasanjo's election heralded the beginning of the Fourth Nigerian Republic, which lasts until today (2023).
-This ended a 39-year period of short-lived democracies, military coups and counter-coups.
+Obasanjo had been in prison under the dictatorship of Abacha.
+Obasanjo's inauguration heralded the beginning of the Fourth Nigerian Republic, ending a 39-year period of short-lived democracies, civil war and military dictatorship.
+Although the elections that brought Obasanjo to power and allowed him to run for a second term in the 2003 presidential elections were condemned as unfree and unfair, Nigeria made significant progress in democratisation under Obasanjo.